April 21st 2020

-8 ways to introduce turmeric into your diet
+8 ways to add turmeric into your diet

 All things green are taking a back seat as we look into why the sunshine spice turmeric is the new ‘it’ supplement on the health block

-Not all supplements were created equal, in fact some are in a total league of their own with their holistic healing properties.
-Initially it was matcha, spirulina and baobab that sat out in front - however, in more recent times, turmeric has been stepping into the spotlight as the new flavour of the month - and it's no wonder why.
+Not all supplements were created equal; some are in a league of their own with their holistic healing properties.
+Initially it was matcha, spirulina and baobab that stood out in front - however, with Ayurveda principles becoming more mainstream, turmeric has been stepping into the spotlight as the new flavour of the month - and it's no wonder why.

 “Turmeric has been used in Ayurvedic medicine for over 4000 years and in China from 700 AD,” says Naturopathic Iridologist and Herbalist, Rachel Boardman.
 “It has many names in Sanskrit, but mainly it is known as Haldi in Northern India, which translates as ‘drawing attention to its bright colour’.”
 And draw attention it does with it’s well documented ability to aid a variety of human ailments.